dlt-hub/dlt/docs/website/docs/general-usage/schema-evolution.md

 Structuring it implicitly during reading is called "schema on read", while structuring it upfront is called "schema on write".

-To fit unstructured data into a structured database, developers have to perform this structuring loading.
+To fit unstructured data into a structured database, developers have to perform this transition before loading.
 For data lake users who read unstructured data, their pipelines apply a schema during read - if this schema is violated, the downstream software will produce bad outcomes.

 ### We tried running away from our problems, but it didn't work.